 After suffering from a wicked case of writer’s block, I have finally recovered (sounds like some nasty, ailing disease, huh?).
 I definitely do not call myself a blog expert, simply because I’m relatively new to the industry & I believe you are constantly learning new tips and tricks to master your trade, but I wanted to share a few techniques that helped to dig me out of the deep, scary hole of writer’s block:

-- Bounce Ideas: Sometimes you have so many ideas and thoughts bouncing around in your head that you have trouble either picking just one to write about or figuring out how to mold multiple ideas together.
+Sometimes, when you have writer’s block, you have so many ideas and thoughts bouncing around in your head that you have trouble either picking just one to write about or figuring out how to mold multiple ideas together.
 Ask for advice.
 Start off by talking to a co-worker (or someone in your industry) to bounce ideas off of each other.
 By talking it through, out loud, you are sure to get some key pointers organized which will lead to a post that makes sense.
 However, ask more than one person.
 Key advice?
 Don’t just bounce ideas off of your co-workers.
 Ask outsiders.
 It is easy to overlook the “so what?” or big picture of your idea(s) when talking strictly with people who are masters of the same trade.
 My loving fiancé is my “outsider” (whether he knows it or not ) and allows me to bounce ideas off of him to make sure it all makes sense.

-- Check your sent folder: Doug Karr, founder of The Marketing Technology Blog & the president/CEO of DK New Media, simply suggested checking your emails for content ideas.
+Doug Karr, founder of The Marketing Technology Blog & the president/CEO of DK New Media, simply suggested checking your emails for content ideas.
 What a great, convenient idea, huh?
 Karr explained that every day we send emails to clients, prospects, etc. that explain your business, problems, solutions, strengths, and/or weaknesses…so why shouldn’t we position these topics as blog content?
 No reason!
 Karr further explained, “Nobody has a problem sitting down and writing 20 emails a day.
 And they do it.
 They don’t get nervous hitting the send button.”
 So, recycle those emails to help generate ideas and before you know it, you’ll have brand new blog content!

 I hope these tips are useful when you’re trying to cure yourself of ol’ writer’s block.
 Do you have any other advice?
-What do YOU use to combat writer’s block?
+What do you use to combat writer’s block?